All Posts

 October 23, 2025

-Transcatheter Aortic Valve Implantation (TAVI) has transformed the treatment of severe aortic stenosis, offering a minimally invasive alternative for patients who are high-risk for open-heart surgery.
-Globally, TAVI adoption is accelerating, driven by ageing populations and improved device technology.
-In the UK, the NHS has prioritised expanding access to TAVI, recognising its potential to reduce mortality and improve quality of life.
+Transcatheter Aortic Valve Implantation (TAVI) has redefined treatment for severe aortic stenosis, offering a minimally invasive alternative for patients too high-risk for open-heart surgery.
+With ageing populations and rapid advancements in device technology, global uptake is rising fast.
+In the UK, the NHS has made expanding TAVI access a national priority, recognising its potential to reduce mortality, improve outcomes, and ease pressure on surgical services.

 How digital solutions can transform TAVI care